FAQs for Tutors

 A: On our website, you should see a “Reviews” tab.
 There, a google form is linked in which you can provide any feedback/reviews.
-We deeply thank those who provide meaningful feedback as we use all responses to make any possible changes to our tutoring sessions, so we can provide students and tutors with the best experience possible.
+We deeply thank those who provide meaningful feedback as we use all responses to make any possible changes to our tutoring sessions to provide students and tutors with the best experience possible.

 Q: How can I give back to Edutine?

 A: We are glad you are willing to help us out!
-If finances isn’t an issue for you, you may check out the “donate” tab on our website.
+If finances aren’t an issue for you, you may check out the “donate” tab on our website.
 All money received is funded towards enhancing the experience for both students and tutors.
 As we are a non-profit, we are not allowed to use any funds for personal benefit.
-Some of the costs that we are in need of fulfilling include, but are not limited to: zoom premium for tutors/students, fees to maintain non-profit status, Edutine’s personalized email, prizes for students in our group classes at the end of each session, and more.
+Some of the costs that we need to fulfill include, but are not limited to: Zoom premium for tutors/students, fees to maintain non-profit status, Edutine’s personalized email, prizes for students in our group classes at the end of each session, and more.
 Feel free to email us at firstname.lastname@example.org if you made a donation and want exact details on which purchase your donation contributed to.

 Q: How many classes can I take?